Scottish wildcat: Conservation

 The Scottish wildcat was given protected status under the United Kingdom's Wildlife and Countryside Act 1981.
 Since 2007, it has been listed in the U.K. Biodiversity Action Plan as a priority species.

 The Scottish Wildcat Conservation Action Plan was developed by the Scottish Wildcat Conservation Action Group, which set national action priorities and defined responsibilities of agencies and funding priorities for the group's conservation efforts between 2013 and 2019.
 Its implementation is coordinated by Scottish Natural Heritage.

 In the wild, efforts to conserve wildcats include neutering feral cats and euthanizing diseased feral cats to prevent hybridization and the spread of disease.

 By 2014, the project members had researched nine potential action areas, settling on six, which were considered as having the highest likelihood of conservation success, with work planned beginning in 2015: Morvern, Strathpeffer, Strathbogie, Strathavon, Dulnain and the Angus Glens.
 An area of the remote and largely undisturbed Ardnamurchan Peninsula was designated a Scottish wildcat sanctuary.

-In 2018, the official efforts fell under the auspices of Scottish Wildcat Action, a coalition including government and academic institutions, with an updated list of five priority areas: Strathbogie, the Angus Glens, Northern Strathspey, Morvern and Strathpeffer.
+In 2018, the official efforts fell under the auspices of Scottish Wildcat Action, a coalition including government and academic institutions, with an updated list of five priority areas: Strathbogie, the Angus glens, Northern Strathspey, Morvern and Strathpeffer.
 As of 2019, the wildcat population in Scotland was considered no longer viable and at the verge of extinction.

 In 2023, NatureScot approved a license for release of captive-bred wildcats into the Cairngorms region during the summer of that year.
 The first of 19 cats were released in early June 2023.
-In spring 2024, at least two of the cats released the previous year gave birth to kittens.
-By August 2025 35 cats had been released, with a reported total of seven births in 2024 and five in 2025.
+In spring 2024, at least 2 of the cats released the previous year gave birth to kittens.
+By August 2025, 35 cats had been released, with a reported total of 7 births in 2024 and 5 in 2025.
 Plans are being made to expand the successful reintroduction project.

+In 2026, Scotland's Wildcat Strategy (2025-2045) was published.
+It notably presented the vision for 2045 and the process of attaining the goals and objectives of the strategy.
+These included the expansion and supplementation of the native Scottish wildcat populations beyond the Cairngorms region into the wider Highlands, the down-listing of the species on the IUCN Red List, habitat restoration and domestic, feral and hybrid cat management.